Time and Tide

 - oil on board

 - exhibited: Museum and Art Gallery of WA, Perth (August 1946); The Athenaeum Gallery, Melbourne (December 1946); David Jones Gallery, Sydney (Jan–Feb 1947)

 - The original title of this painting was Halfcaste Woman and catalogue notes describe it ' ... as a symbol of the coloured people of the North ... in her face lies sublime acceptance and within her reposes the future of the North'.

-In later years Elizabeth Durack revealed that another way of reading this work is as a self-portrait.
+In later years Elizabeth Durack revealed the work could be read as a self-portrait.
 It was in Broome, immediately post-war that Elizabeth broke irrevocably from the comfortable position of collaborator and illustrator of her sister, Mary Durack's writings and set forth on a life as an independent artist.
-At the time, pregnant with ideas, aspirations and possibilities were or seemed limitless.
+At the time, pregnant with ideas, aspirations and possibilities were — or seemed — limitless.